Diabetes Care Center

 The Diabetes Care Center at Jackson Purchase Medical Center was developed to help prevent and delay the onset of diabetes and its complications by providing a team approach to diabetes self management.
 Come join us, and let us work together to take control of your diabetes so it doesn't take control of you.

-Mandi Rudd, R.D., is our dietitian in the Diabetes Care Center.
-She came to Jackson Purchase Medical Center in October 2000.
-She received her certification as a certified diabetes educator in 2003 through the National Certification Board for Diabetes Educators.
+Bethany Borders, RD, LD, CDE, is our dietitian in the Diabetes Care Center.
+She came to Jackson Purchase Medical Center in August, 2012.
+She received her certification as a certified diabetes educator in 2015 through the National Certification Board for Diabetes Educators.

-Mandi graduated from Murray State University with a Bachelor of Science Degree in Food Service Administration/Dietetics.
-She completed her Dietetic Internship at Lourdes in Paducah through Morehead State University.
+Bethany graduated from the University of Kentucky with a Bachelor of Science Degree in Dietetics.
+She completed her Dietetic Internship at Lourdes Hospital in Paducah, KY and Markey Cancer Center in Lexington, KY through the University of Kentucky.

 The Diabetes Care Center is located on the first floor across from the Cafeteria, next to our Community Conference Room.
 The times may sometimes vary.
-You may contact Mandi or the Diabetes Care Center at (270) 251-4372.
+You may contact Bethany in the Diabetes Care Center at (270) 251-4372.

 The prestigious American Diabetes Association Education Recognition Certificate for a quality diabetes self-management education program was recently awarded to the Diabetes Care Center